Background Knowledge: Group Delay, Phase und Delay

 Measurement of GD

-As the author of the app and documentation, I wanted to get to the bottom of the matter to be on the safe side.
-Some of the results are so interesting that I want to show them here.
-To investigate, I played back bursts at these frequencies and compared the oscillograms with those of the microphone signals.
-Because some singularities in waves are related to non-linearities, I used the real physical microphone signal instead of a calculated convolution of these bursts with the impulse response.
+For further investigation, I (as the author of the app and documentation) played bursts in the 80 Hz range and compared the oscillograms with those of the microphone signals.
+Because some singularities in waves are related to nonlinearities, I looked at the actual physical microphone signal instead of a calculated convolution of these bursts with the impulse response.

 Bursts, played back and recorded with Hifi apps Car Audio Setup.
 Red: Played burst (only shown for 80 Hz).
 Yellow: Microphone signals of all frequencies.
 The beginnings were always aligned at the same distance from the respective signals played back (hence the jumps in the grid) and marked with a thin black line.
 The vertical gray line 6 ms in ahead is for orientation only.

-You can see at first glance that the beginnings of the bursts are shifted by a few ms at most; shifts of the magnitude mentioned above are, as expected, unthinkable.
-However, the origin of this effect can be seen: The phase jumps at the points circled in red.
-It is obvious that the cause, similar to the excess phase (see above), is to be found in the additive interaction of the transfer functions of the space.
-However, the total phase is calculated according to the phase of all (eventually) arriving signal components of the respective frequency.
+It is immediately apparent that the beginnings of the bursts shift by a few ms at most; shifts on the order of the unwindowed GD are, as expected, inconceivable.
+However, the origin of this effect can still be seen: the phase jumps at the points circled in red.
+It stands to reason that, as with the excess phase (see above), the cause can be found in the additive interaction of the transfer functions of the room.
+However, the total phase is calculated according to the phase of all signal components of the respective frequency arriving (at some point).
 The GD is in turn calculated from the change in this total phase per frequency change.
-Accordingly, a considerable jump appears in the result.
-Technically speaking, the frequency of the envelope is so close to the carrier frequency, that the "transit time" of the wave packet is no longer described (see later).
+Accordingly, a significant jump appears in the result.
+Technically speaking, the frequency of the envelope is so close to the carrier frequency that the "transportation time" of the wave packet is no longer described (see later).

-For the sense of hearing, however, this effect plays a completely different role than the first arrival time of the first direct sound (thin black lines): The latter is crucial for a travel-time-based localization of the sound source.
-And presumably we are the ancestors of those who mastered the time-of-arrival-based localization of a roaring tiger independently of any reflections and phase rotations.
-This can and should be taken into account in the calculation by using (if not the black line, then at least) only the first wave trains of the measurement are considered.
+For the sense of hearing, however, this effect plays a completely different role than the first arrival time of the first direct sound (thin black lines): The latter is crucial for time-based localization of the sound source.
+And we are probably the descendants of those who mastered the transit time-based localization of a roaring tiger, regardless of any reflections and phase shifts.
+This can and should be taken into account in the calculation by looking only at the first wave trains of the measurement (if not the black line, then at least).
 This, in turn, is the main idea behind FDW.

-However, you can also see that the measurement result without FDW is not worthless.
-The peak indicates a clear characteristic in the acoustics, albeit through possibly enriching indirect sound.
-You could now play sounds at this frequency, walk around the room and check whether this particular feature was already perceived as disturbing in the past and, if necessary, improve the situation.
-A quantitatively meaningful result is only obtained after FDW.
-This is also used, for example, as the basis for digital room correction.
-The common opinion [Barnett 2017] is that digital room correction (DRC) must be based on measurements with FDW.
-However, the smoothed version without FDW is perfectly adequate for simple adjustment work such as the delay of a subwoofer.
+However, it is also clear that the measurement result without FDW is not worthless.
+The peak indicates a clear acoustic peculiarity, albeit possibly due to enriching indirect sound.
+You could now play sounds at this frequency, walk around the room, and check whether this peculiarity was previously perceived as disturbing and, if necessary, improve the situation.
+A quantitatively meaningful result can only be obtained after FDW.
+This is also used as the basis for digital room correction (DRC).
+The prevailing opinion [Barnett 2017] is that DRC must be based on measurements with FDW.
+For simple adjustment tasks such as the delay of a subwoofer, however, the smoothed version without FDW is perfectly adequate.

 Details and possible points of criticism